Kallikrein: Venom

 The caterpillar known as Lagoa crispata contains poison glands attached to hypodermic spines, which produce and inject venom that has been characterized as kallikrein in nature.

 The venom of solenodons and some shrews like the northern short-tailed shrew consist of multiple copies of kallikrein 1 (KLK1) serine proteases.
 KLK1 are very similar to serine protease found in venomous snakes like vipers, and have evolved in parallel from a common toxin precursor, which cause hypotensive effects in vivo.

 Plasma kallikrein

 The KLKB1 gene encoding plasma kallikrein is located on chromosome 4q34-35.
 It is synthesised as an inactive precursor, prekallikrein, which must undergo proteolytic processing to become activated.
 This is facilitated by factor XII, PRCP or other stimuli.

 Plasma kallikrein liberates kinins (bradykinin and kallidin) from the kininogens, peptides responsible for the regulation of blood pressure and activation of inflammation.
 It is also capable of generating plasmin from plasminogen:

 Fibrinolysis (simplified).
 Blue arrows denote stimulation, and red arrows inhibition.

 Structure

 Kallikrein is homologous to factor XI and consists of four apple domains and one serine protease domain.

 Tissue kallikreins

 Distinct from plasma kallikrein, tissue kallikreins (KLKs) are expressed throughout the human body and perform various physiological roles.
 As some kallikreins are able to catalyse the activation of other kallikreins, several cascades involving these proteases have been implicated in the regulation of homeostatic functions.
+In some sources, only KLK1 and KLK1B1 are considered true kallikreins, while KLK2-14 are instead referred to as kallikrein-related peptidases.